openedx/edx-cookiecutters/docs/decisions/0005-cookiecutter-default-branch.rst

 Decision
 --------

-edx-cookiecutters tooling will assuming new repositories created using the cookiecutters will have the default name of "main".
+edx-cookiecutters tooling will assume new repositories created using the cookiecutters will have the default name of "main".

 Consequences
 ------------